 Explanation: Secure BFX could not offer.
-This is generally caused by insufficient privileges or Secure again.

-NetEx/IP components not present.
+This is generally caused by insufficient privileges or Secure NetEx/IP components not present.

-User Response: Verify privileges and the presence of the Secure NetEx/IP components (API, snxmap) and try remote host.
+User Response: Verify privileges and the presence of the Secure NetEx/IP components (API, snxmap) and try again.

 BFX089S CONNECT TO hhhhhhhh FAILED.